-entered into by the Management Company and the Fund.

-the Management Company Services Agreement dated 1 July 2019
+2011), as amended and as may be further amended, consolidated or substituted from time to time and the Central Bank UCITS Regulations.
+"Law of 2010" the Luxembourg law of 17 December 2010 relating to undertakings for collective investment, as may be amended from time to time.
+"Listing Agent" Banque et Caisse d'Epargne de l'Etat Luxembourg.
+"Local Currency" means the lawful currency of any Emerging Market provided that where such lawful currency is a Hard Currency then it shall be excluded.
+"LVNAV Money Market Sub-Fund" a Sub-Fund qualifying as a low volatility net asset value money market fund in accordance with MMF Regulation.
+"Management Company" Ashmore Investment Management (Ireland) Limited as designated management company of the Fund.
+"Management Company Fee" the management company fee payable to the Management Company.
+"Management Company Services Agreement" the Management Company Services Agreement dated 1 July 2019 entered into by the Management Company and the Fund.
+"Management Fee" the management fee payable to the Investment Manager.
+"Mark-to-Market Method" mark-to-market valuation method which fulfils the requirements set out in Article 29(3) of the MMF Regulation.
+"Mark-to-Model Method" mark-to-model valuation method whereby the model fulfils the requirements set out in Article 29(4) of the MMF Regulation.
 "Member State" a member state of the European Union.
-"Money Market instruments normally dealt in on the money market which are liquid, and Instrument" have a value which can be accurately determined at any time, as referred to in the UCITS Directive.
-"Monthly Distribution Shares providing for the right to fixed dividends in respect of available II Shares" income.
+"MMF Regulation" the Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds.
+"Money Market Fund" a fund qualifying and authorised as a money market fund in accordance with MMF Regulation.
+"Money Market Instrument" instruments normally dealt in on the money market which are liquid, and have a value which can be accurately determined at any time, as referred to in the UCITS Directive.
+"Monthly Distribution II Shares" Shares providing for the right to fixed dividends in respect of available income.
 "OECD" Organisation for Economic Cooperation and Development.
-"Other Regulated market which is regulated, operates regularly and is recognised and open Market" to the public, namely a market (i) that meets the following cumulative criteria: liquidity; multilateral order matching (general matching of bid and ask prices in order to establish a single price); transparency (the circulation of complete information in order to give clients the possibility of tracking trades, thereby ensuring that their orders are executed on current conditions); (ii) on which the securities are dealt in at a certain fixed frequency, (iii) which is recognised by a state or by a public authority which has been delegated by that state or by another entity which is recognised by that state or by that public authority such as a professional association and (iv) on which the securities dealt are accessible to the public.
-"Other State" any State of Europe which is not a Member State, and any State of America, Africa, Asia, Australia and Oceania.
-"PBOC" the People's Bank of China.
-"PRC" the People's Republic of China.
-"PRC Custodian" or HSBC Bank (China) Company Limited.
-"Bond Settlement Agent" "Principal Sales Agent" the Fund.
+"Other Regulated Market" market which is regulated, operates regularly and is recognised and open to the public, namely a market (i) that meets the following cumulative criteria: liquidity; multilateral order matching (general matching of bid and ask prices in order to establish a single price); transparency (the circulation of complete information in order to give clients the possibility of tracking trades, thereby ensuring that their orders are executed on current conditions); (ii) on which the securities are dealt in at a certain fixed frequency, (iii) which is recognised by a state or by a public authority which has been delegated by that state or by another entity which is recognised by that state or by that public authority such as a professional association and (iv) on which the securities dealt are accessible to the public.

+"Other State"

+any State of Europe which is not a Member State, and any State of America, Africa, Asia, Australia and Oceania.